Impact-Site-Verification: 1559e8b6-97c8-4a3c-8460-70712e091968

 After walking through the plaza, by the hotel and restaurant, the Camino stays left two times, the second time at the hórreo, shown below.

-Left Turn After Plaza in QuintánsLeft Turn After Plaza in Quintáns
+Left Turn in QuintánsLeft Turn in Quintáns

 Continue bending to the left (westward) through town, following the nice concrete side road by many more charming stone hórreos.